-7.3.1 Conditions

-- 7.3.1.1 Full-time, tenured individual-appointment and shared-appointment members of the teaching faculty are eligible for a sabbatical leave.
-Faculty members without tenure are not eligible for a sabbatical leave. - 7.3.1.2 For a first sabbatical, at least seven full years (twenty-one terms, excluding summer school, but including the term of the pre-tenure paid leave) of full-time service in a tenure-track position at Augustana must precede the sabbatical year.
+- 7.3.1 Conditions - 7.3.1.1 Full-time, tenured individual-appointment and shared-appointment members of the teaching faculty are eligible for a sabbatical leave.
+Faculty members without tenure are not eligible for a sabbatical leave. - 7.3.1.2 For a first sabbatical, at least seven full years (fourteen semesters, excluding summer school and J-Term, but including the semester of the pre-tenure paid leave) of full-time service in a tenure-track position at Augustana must precede the sabbatical year.
 Faculty are eligible to apply for a sabbatical only after they have been awarded tenure at Augustana.
-For subsequent sabbaticals, there must be at least six full years (eighteen terms, excluding summer school) of full-time service between sabbatical years, except as provided for in 7.3.1.8, below.
-The service that counts toward a sabbatical need not be consecutive.
+For subsequent sabbaticals, there must be at least six full years (twelve semesters, excluding summer school and J-Term) of full-time service between sabbatical years, except as provided for in 7.3.1.8, below.
+The workload that counts toward a sabbatical need not be consecutive.
 Faculty who take on administrative responsibilities maintain their eligibility for a sabbatical upon returning to full faculty status and their time in administration counts towards full-time service eligible for a sabbatical. - 7.3.1.3 The faculty member must apply for the sabbatical in the year preceding the sabbatical year.
-Applications are considered during the winter term.
+Applications are considered near the end of fall semester.
 The intention is that a member of the faculty is granted a sabbatical once every seven years. - 7.3.1.4 All faculty benefits will continue during the period of the sabbatical.
-Persons on sabbatical shall receive the salary increases and time toward promotions to which they would be entitled if they were on campus. - 7.3.1.5 Remuneration from outside Augustana (e.g., foundation grants, an advance from a publisher) will not be deducted from the sabbatical salary.
-However, if the purpose of the grant is to replace salary, the faculty member shall be considered for a leave of absence. - 7.3.1.6 Sabbatical research awards are available annually.
-Applicants for leaves are encouraged to apply to the Faculty Research Committee. - 7.3.1.7 The Dean of the College will, following consultation with the department chair, determine if and how courses normally taught by a faculty member on sabbatical leave will be covered.
+Persons on sabbatical shall receive the salary increases and time toward promotions to which they would be entitled if they were on campus.

+- 7.3.1.5 Remuneration from outside Augustana (e.g., foundation grants, an advance from a publisher) will not be deducted from the sabbatical salary.
+However, if the purpose of the grant is to replace salary, the faculty member shall be considered for a leave of absence. - 7.3.1.6 Sabbatical awards for professional activity are available annually.
+Applicants for leaves are encouraged to apply to the Faculty Research Committee. - 7.3.1.7 The Dean of the College will, following consultation with the Department Chair, determine if and how courses normally taught by a faculty member on sabbatical leave will be covered.
 The faculty member should not be scheduled for overloads in the sabbatical year. - 7.3.1.8 If the College requests a faculty member delay an approved sabbatical, eligibility for the subsequent sabbatical will not be delayed.
 In no case will the College request a delay longer than one year. - 7.3.1.9 Faculty Vote